 - JSP doesn't need to have additional files such as java class files, web.xml, etc.

-- When changes are done in the JSP code, it is handled by Web Container (or application server like tomcat), and it does not need recompilation.
+- Web Container (or application server like tomcat) handled changes when changes are done in the JSP code, and it does not need recompilation.

 - Direct access to JSP pages is possible, and hence web.xml mapping is not necessary as you have to do in servlets.